“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

 Studies show that there are also Type C and Type D personalities away from Type A and B personalities.
-The difference being, while Type C and D require more analysis and appear to be more emotionally driven characteristics, Types A and B are driven by certain, easily recognizable and consistent characteristics.
+The difference is, while Types C and D require more analysis and appear to be more emotionally driven characteristics, Types A and B are driven by certain, easily recognizable, and consistent characteristics.

-The Type D individuals are usually a combination of stressed, angry, worried, hostile and tense.
+Type D individuals are usually a combination of stressed, angry, worried, hostile, and tense.
 They run a strict unchanged pattern of lifestyle and are averse to making changes.
 For the Type D individual, security is a top priority.
-Whether it's physical security and/or job security.
+Whether it’s physical security and/or job security.

-The entire purpose of personality tests is that the tests can be used for self-reflection and helping individuals attempt to understand themselves towards improving their interaction with others.
+The entire purpose of personality tests is that the tests can be used for self-reflection and help individuals attempt to understand themselves towards improving their interaction with others.